Screen Singapore: Guests

-One of the members of the audience blogged about Doris Young, aka Marrie Lee, aka Cleopatra Wong: It was a full house eagerly awaiting the appearance of Cleopatra Wong in person.
+One of the members of the audience blogged about Doris Young, a.k.a.
+Marrie Lee, a.k.a.
+Cleopatra Wong: It was a full house eagerly awaiting the appearance of Cleopatra Wong in person.
 I went in early in order to get a prime seat, but alas, there were already some persons seated in the middle of the theatre (those who have been to the Arts House Screening Room will know what I mean).
 But I managed a row behind, and to my wicked glee, those in front were told to make room for the special guests.
 They were unhappy of course (there were no "Reserved" signs), but given no choice anyway.
 So there I was, with Cleo Wong potentially sitting in front of me during the screening..

 He also blogged about Maria Menado special guest appearance: When Maria Menado arrived at the Alliance Francaise, she was greeted with numerous camera flashes.
 Dressed in a beautiful red Baju Kurung, everyone was eager to get a photograph of the star of the original Pontianak.
 As with all special appearances in Screen Singapore, the invited guests are to say a few words to the audience.
 Maria (she's part of Malaysian Royalty btw) exclaimed that she was extremely happy to see many people attending the screening for Sumpah Pontianak, especially when the film was close to 50 years old, and some members of the audience were not even around when it was screened for the first time (i.e. people like me)..

 International film programmers and film critics also came to attend the festival, such as Olivier Père (then General Delegate of the Directors' Fortnight in Cannes), Jeremy Segay (programmer for the Directors' Fortnight in Cannes), Stephen Cremin (film critic), Kate Reidy from the Swiss festival Black Movie, etc.